JaskiratGill/Hangman/README.md

 # Hangman
-Hangman game developed using C
+Hangman game developed using C!
-Play this game and have fun!
+Ready to play!